hadoan/Marketing-for-Founders/README.md

 _**PS.
 Leave me a star ⭐ or [buy me a beer🍺](https://ko-fi.com/marketingforfounders) if you find this useful!**_
 <br/><br/><br/>

-## 📣 Places To Post Your Startup
+## 📣 Places To Launch Your Startup
-Launch platforms, software directories, and communities are an easy way to get eyes on your product and a tiny, steady flow of people to your website.
+Launch platforms, software directories, and communities are an easy way to get the first users for your startup and a tiny, steady flow of people to your SaaS.
 Some of the following may not be relevant for your product, but (hopefully) can give you ideas on what to look for.

 **Launch platforms:**
 - [Betalist](https://betalist.com/)